phac-nml/ncov-dehoster/README.md

 Run the full *Nanopore Nanostripper* pipeline with the following command:

 ```
-nextflow run phac-nml/ncov-dehoster -profile conda --nanopore --nanostripper --fast5_directory <path/to/fast5_pass/> --human_ref <path/to/reference> --run_name 'whatever_you_want' --guppyCPU </path/to/conda_env/guppy-4.0.11-cpu/>
+nextflow run phac-nml/ncov-dehoster -profile conda --nanopore --nanostripper --fast5_directory <path/to/fast5_pass/> --human_ref <path/to/reference> --run_name 'whatever_you_want' --guppyCPU </path/to/conda_env/guppy-cpu/> --guppyGPU </path/to/conda_env/guppy-gpu/>
 ```

 You can also just generate dehosted fast5 files with nanostripper with no guppy environment specified.
 Guppy is proprietary software of ONT Technologies so you must create your own environment for it

 Minimum computational specs required for the Nanopore dehosting pipeline are 16+ cpu and 68+G memory.
-GPU highly recommended to run or it will take >12 hours.
+Configuring a GPU is highly recommended to run basecalling or the pipeline will take >12 hours to run the basecalling step (with a GPU it will be about 1-4 hours).

 ------